moonline/UW.Olivos-Roche/Paper.rst

      - * Taxi: Available at stations and taxi stands
        * Radio Taxi: Better availability than taxis
      - * Expensive, in comparison to transit
-       * Support only payment by cash
+       * Support only cash payment
-       * Vehicles not always well maintained
+       * Vehicles are not always well maintained
-       * Strange / agressive driving Behavior
+       * Some drivers have strange / agressive driving behavior
    * - Uber
      - * Cheaper than taxis
        * High availability